 Although all porphyrias that cause skin lesions are accompanied by elevated plasma porphyrins, elevated urinary uroporphyrin and heptacarboxyl porphyrin and fecal isocoproporphyrin indicate PCT.
 Urine levels of porphyrin precursor porphobilinogen (PBG) is normal in PCT.
 Urinary delta-aminolevulinic acid may be slightly increased (< 3 times the upper limit of normal).
 Red blood cell activity of UROD is normal in type 1 and type 3 PCT but decreased (by ~50%) in type 2.

 All patients with PCT should be tested for hepatitis C Hepatitis C, Chronic Hepatitis C is a common cause of chronic hepatitis.
 It is often asymptomatic until manifestations of chronic liver disease occur.
-Diagnosis is confirmed by finding positive anti-HCV and positive... read more and HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more infections.
+Diagnosis is confirmed by finding positive anti-HCV and positive... read more and HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more infections (1 Diagnosis references Porphyria cutanea tarda (PCT) is a comparatively common hepatic porphyria affecting mainly the skin.
+Liver disease is also common.
+PCT is due to an acquired or inherited deficiency in the activity... read more ).
 They should also be tested for iron overload with serum iron and ferritin levels, and total iron-binding capacity; if results suggest iron overload, HFE gene mutation testing for hereditary hemochromatosis Hereditary Hemochromatosis Hereditary hemochromatosis is a genetic disorder characterized by excessive iron (Fe) accumulation that results in tissue damage.
-Manifestations can include systemic symptoms, liver disorders... read more should be done.
+Manifestations can include systemic symptoms, liver disorders... read more should be done (2 Diagnosis references Porphyria cutanea tarda (PCT) is a comparatively common hepatic porphyria affecting mainly the skin.
+Liver disease is also common.
+PCT is due to an acquired or inherited deficiency in the activity... read more ).

 Treatment of Porphyria Cutanea Tarda